buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralLoadCase.md

 # IfcStructuralLoadCase

-A load case is a load group, commonly used to group loads from the same action source.
+A load case is a load group, commonly used to group loads from the same action source.<!-- end of definition -->

 > HISTORY  New entity in IFC4.